LGN520/farreach-public/ycsb-implementation.md

 				+ NOTE: test_server_rotation_latency.sh uses per-rotation target (i.e., OPS per physical client) to start clients
 				+ NOTE: calculate_latency_statistics.sh still invokes local/calculate_statistics_helper.py yet with benchmark/output/<workloadname>-statistics/<methodname>-static<scale>-latency-client<0/1>.out, which is different from the thpt statistics
 			- YCSB: limit target (# of operations of all client threads per second) for static latency of corresponding method
-			- TODO: YCSB: save statistics file with different name from that of static thpt
+			- YCSB: save statistics file with different name from that of static thpt
 		* Evaluation
-			* TODO: Update latency statistics and normalized thpt for all exps
-				- TODO: Update per-second thpt and per-second normalized thpt for exp3
-			* TODO: Double-check write stall in experiment 3 on dynamic pattern
 			* Check if latency is reasonable with methodology of fixing aggregate throughput
 				- Try farreach + A (target: 1MOPS): avglat = 113us
 				- Try nocache + A (target: 0.8MOPS): avglat = 315us
 				- TODO: Mark original latency statistic with the delete line, if the latest latency statistic is reasonable
-			* Fix exp5 issue of unchanged request distribution -> TODO finish exp5 on skewness 0.9 and 0.95
+			* Fix exp5 issue of unchanged request distribution -> finish exp5 on skewness 0.9 and 0.95
-			* TODO: Finish experiment 6 on value size 16/32/64
-			* TODO: Update benchmark.md for each exp including code change and configuration change
-				* Basic order: prepare phase (keydump + loading) -> exp1 -> exp2 -> exp3 ...
-				* For exp1, give details of static server rotation as a module and latency evaluation as another module
-					- For exp2, exp4, ..., refer to exp1 for the same static server rotation, but give details of code/configuration changes
-				* For exp3, give details of dynamic pattern

 - 10.27
 	+ Siyuan